 Divided our voices are hard to hear, united we are impossible to ignore.

 Dawn Finch is a national library and literacy campaigner, and a children’s writer.
-She is the President of the Chartered Institute of Library and Information Professionals (CILIP), and a member of the Society of Author’s Children’s Writers and Illustrators committee (CWIG)
+She is the Past President of the Chartered Institute of Library and Information Professionals (CILIP), and a member of the Society of Author’s Children’s Writers and Illustrators committee (CWIG)

 CILIP have a national campaign to protect our libraries and support the essential work they do to raise national literacy levels and develop our communities.
 Please support the campaign for your legal right to a library provision here.